-The Employment Reserve layer reserves priority areas within the city for large industrial and business development essential for Oklahoma City’s economic stability and future growth.
-The ER designation provides a competitive advantage for attracting new companies and retaining existing companies that need to expand.
+The Employment layer reserves priority areas within the city for large industrial and business development essential for Oklahoma City’s economic stability and future growth.
+The EM designation provides a competitive advantage for attracting new companies and retaining existing companies that need to expand.

 Land uses such as single-family residential, service-related retail, K-12 schools or other civic uses, unless proven to support the primary activity or use, are not appropriate within this area.